 Church leaders should invite members to meetings to discuss the church's financial plans and get feedback.
 Having an open dialogue with church members is essential for keeping all parties on the same page.
 And that's especially important when it comes to managing church finances.

-13. Do Not Hesitate to Seek Assistance on How to Manage Church Funds
+13. Seek Assistance on Managing Church Funds

 When tackling church finances, it's important to have the right resources and support available.
 Feel free to reach out to experts who can offer guidance.
 Having an experienced financial advisor can make all the difference.